bridgetmansour/CPP-Projects/coefficentOfLift/README.md

+# Calculating Coefficient of Lift

-# This program calculates the coefficient of lift for a given flight-path angle based on wind tunnel data stored in a file.
+This program calculates the coefficient of lift for a given flight-path angle based on wind tunnel data stored in a file.

 ## Program Steps
 1. Ask the user for the name of file that contains the wind tunnel data.